-tariffs bureaucracy imports duty quotas dumping

-The EU

-The aim of the organiza

-Both - - •

-4. Y You have to pay a on the e value of g goods worth over \$500 that you

-oring into the country.

-Several countries impos

-6. T They were accused of comp uter chips or n the U.S. market.

-1. F Complete sentences Free trade is a very goo These new import tariff d idea in prin ciple, but i n practice

-apanese car manufactu - J 1 ·

-Government quota limi ırs

-Some toxic chemicals r -

-Goods and services pro •

-7. I 7.
-Import is an inflow of goods and services into a country's market

-8. N Many people believe th at free trade is a good th ing because

-Α more expensive than before.

-B to just 200 each year s .

-C we need protectionis sm to help do mestic man ufacturers to survive.

-D an increase in the Ul K import quo ta.

-E are called exports.

-F for consumption.

-it increases export of pportunities a and creates wealth.

-Н they can be brought i nto the count ry.
+Task 4.
+Complete sentences 1-8 with endings A-H below.
+1. Free trade is a very good idea in principle, but in practice ...
+2. These new import tariffs make our products fifty per cent ...
+3. Japanese car manufacturers want ...
+4. Government quota limit the import of luxury cars ...
+5. Some toxic chemicals require an import license before ...
+6. Goods and services produced in one country and sold in other countries ...
+7. Import is an inflow of goods and services into a country's market ...
+8. Many people believe that free trade is a good thing because more expensive than before.
+A В ... to just 200 each year. \mathbf{C} ... we need protectionism to help domestic manufacturers to survive.
+D ... an increase in the UK import quota. Ε ... are called exports.
+F ... for consumption.
+G ... it increases export opportunities and creates wealth. Η ...they can be brought into the country.
 Task 5.
 Complete the following passage about protectionism with the words from Key vocabulary in the correct form.

-Protectionism is the economic policy of restraining trade between nations, through methods such as high on imported goods, restrictive quotas, a variety of restrictive government regulations designed to discourage imports, and anti laws in an attempt to protect don mestic industries in a particular nation from foreign competition.
+Protectionism is the economic policy of restraining trade between nations, through methods such as high on imported goods, restrictive quotas, a variety of restrictive government regulations designed to discourage imports, and anti- laws in an attempt to protect domestic industries in a particular nation from foreign competition.
 This is closely aligned with anti-globalization, and contrasts with free trade, where no artificial to entry are instituted.
-Recent examples of in First World countries are typically motivated by the desire to protect the live elihoods of individuals in politically important domestic industries.
+Recent examples of in First World countries are typically motivated by the desire to protect the livelihoods of individuals in politically important domestic industries.
 It is the stated policy of most First World countries to eliminate protectionism through free trade policies enforced by international treaties and organizations such as the World Trade Organization.
 Despite this, many of these countries still place protective and/or revenue tariffs on foreign products to protect some favored or politically influential industries, or to reduce the taxation demands on their internal domestic manufacturing, making their products more competitive.

-Protectionist \\\\\ can cause foreign producers to become more profitable, mitigating their desired effect.
+Protectionist can cause foreign producers to become more profitable, mitigating their desired effect.
 This happens because quotas artificially restrict supply, so it is unable to meet demand; as a result the foreign producer can command a premium price for its products.
 These increased profits are known as quota rents.
 For example, in the United States (1981-1994), Japanese automobile companies were held to voluntary export quotas.
-These \\\\\\ limited the supply of Japanese automobiles desired by consumers in the United States (1.68 million, raised to 1.85 million in 1984, and raised again to 2.30 million in 1985), increasing the profit margin on each automobile more than enough (14% or about \$1200 in 1983 dollars, about \$2300 in 2005 dollars) to cover the reduction in the number of automobiles that they sold, leading to greater overall profits for Japanese automobile manufacturers in the United States \\\\\ market, and higher prices for consumers.
+These limited the supply of Japanese automobiles desired by consumers in the United States (1.68 million, raised to 1.85 million in 1984, and raised again to 2.30 million in 1985), increasing the profit margin on each automobile more than enough (14% or about \$1200 in 1983 dollars, about \$2300 in 2005 dollars) to cover the reduction in the number of